 Eventually I recovered enough to rejoin the world, though I wouldn’t recover fully until participating in a sweat ceremony on the reservation in California a month later.
 What was this?
 I’d never been sick like this before.
 The doctor said it wasn’t strep throat.
 He didn’t know what it was.
 It was stranger than anything I’d ever had before.

 One night I was meditating and I suddenly saw very clearly that when my mom told me about the bear dance, she was telling me what we were doing at Standing Rock.
-We didn’t know it consciously at the time, but we were carrying away a bit of the historical trauma that was burdening the tribe, to take it home and purge it out.
+We didn’t know it consciously at the time, but we were carrying away some of the historical trauma that had been burdening the tribe for generations, to take it home and purge it out.
 Holy shit.
+I did bear medicine.

 A short time later the Army Corps of Engineers blocked the pipeline corporation’s access to drill under the river, pending further environmental review.
 Was this victory?
 Would Trump screw this up?
 Impossible to know, but I knew the trip had changed me, and I hoped our support had helped the people and their cause in some way.